-The Brighton & Hove Wellbeing Service is an NHS community based mental health service for people over 18 who live in Brighton and Hove.
+The Brighton & Hove Wellbeing Service is a free NHS community based mental health service for people over 18 who live in Brighton and Hove.
 Our normal working hours of 8am-6pm Monday to Friday, excluding bank holidays.

-We are a community based service and have clinics in a wide variety of locations across the city, including many GP practices so that you are able to access the support in a place that is convenient to you.
-We also offer therapy over the phone and deliver a wide range of courses.
+We are a community based service and have clinics in a wide variety of locations across the city including many GP practices so that you are able to access the support in a place that is convenient to you.
+We also offer therapy over the phone and online and deliver a wide range of courses.